-After taking a break last year, the Blue Star Museums collaboration between Blue Star Families, the Defense Department, the National Endowment for the Arts (NEA) and museums across the country is back.
+The Blue Star Museums collaboration between Blue Star Families, the Defense Department, the National Endowment for the Arts (NEA) and museums across the country is back for another year.
 The program offers free admission to active-duty, National Guard and Reserve military personnel and their families.

-More than 2,000 museums are participating, including nature centers, zoos and children's museums.
+More than 2,000 museums participate, including nature centers, zoos and children's museums.
 Each location will have its own safety protocols, which should be checked while planning your trip.
 Some locations may have additional opportunities or activities that may cost extra, which won't be included in the free admission.

 Who's Eligible for the Program?